StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 {{% video-only %}}

-##### If mankind is at present "a little lower than the angels", why do angels desire physical bodies like ours? {#god-s-infinite-nature-if-mankind-is-at-present-a-little-lower-than-the-angels-why-do-angels-desire-physical-bodies-like-ours}
+##### If mankind is at present "a little lower than the angels", why do angels desire physical bodies like ours? {#gods-infinite-nature-if-mankind-is-at-present-a-little-lower-than-the-angels-why-do-angels-desire-physical-bodies-like-ours}

 {{< properties
 stags="Fallen angels > Desire for physical bodies"